5.3: A Case Study

 - contradicts

 Mountains produce a natural rain shadow, where areas on the windward (front) side of the mountain range receive more rainfall than areas on the leeward (back) side of the mountain range.
-In the case study of Santa Cruz versus San Jose, winds blow onshore from Santa Cruz, up the mountain range, and then sink down into the Santa Clara valley.
+In the Santa Cruz-San Jose case study, winds blow onshore from Santa Cruz, up the mountain range, and then sink into the Santa Clara Valley.